Coronavirus Aid, Relief, and Economic Security Act (CARES Act) Drug Shortage Mitigation Efforts

 What's New

-The final guidance FDA issued on 02/05/2024 is now being implemented and FDA has issued revisions to the Reporting Amount of Listed Drugs and Biological Products Technical Conformance Guide to assist in reporting.
+In the reminder, FDA referenced its final guidance issued in February 2024, and revisions to the Reporting Amount of Listed Drugs and Biological Products Technical Conformance Guide, to assist establishments in reporting this information to the agency.

 Coronavirus Aid, Relief, and Economic Security Act (CARES Act) Background